 When sending money to school for whatever reason, please place it in an envelope with your child’s name, room number, amount and what it is for, clearly marked on the front.

 What it’s for………

 We sell lunch items on a weekly basis.
-Currently the Year 6-8 students sell sausages $2 and Milos $1 every 2nd Thursday to fundraise for camp coming up in term 4.
+Currently the Year 6-8 students sell sausages for $2 every 2nd Thursday to fundraise for camp in term 4.

 During school hours the office administrator assumes responsibility for the care of pupils in the sick bay.
 A sick child is accompanied to the office from his or her classroom to the sickbay, located in the administration block by the office, where they are monitored regularly.
 Parents or emergency caregivers are contacted if necessary.
 In the event of an injury occurring that necessitates medical attention, immediate contact with parent or emergency caregiver is established where possible, and transportation arranged to the Medical Centre.

 Medication, including Panadol, required during school hours can be administered but first a consent form must be completed by a parent.
 Please see the office if a consent form is required.
 First doses of antibiotics or any medicine that the child has not had before should not be administered by the school.
 Please ensure medications are clearly labelled with the child’s name and the dosage required and handed in to the office.

 Homework differs from class to class and normally teachers inform parents by newsletter concerning the amount of time children are expected to do homework.
 In general all homework is related to current class programmes.
 From Year 1 through to Year 8 a vital part of the children’s homework is Reading (Reading to Mum or Dad in the first years, then reading to themselves (recreational reading) as they get older).
 Other homework may include such things as spelling, RE, completion of unfinished class work, projects or weekly homework sheets.